banditto9/addon-wallabag/README.md

 # Home Assistant App/Add-on: Wallabag

-Wallabag app (older 'add-on') for Home Assistant (HA) - a web application allowing you to save web pages for later reading.
+Wallabag app (earlier 'add-on') for Home Assistant (HA) - a web application allowing you to save web pages for later reading.
 Similar to Instapaper, ReadLater self-hosted functionality.
 Click, save and read it when you want.

 - Further information can be found at https://wallabag.org
 - Install details: https://github.com/banditto9/addon-wallabag/blob/main/wallabag/DOCS.md